-ETIAS Requirements for UK Citizens
+ETIAS requirements for UK citizens

-- A credit or debit card, which will be used to pay for the ETIAS application fee for UK citizens
+- A credit or debit card, which will be used to pay for the ETIAS application fee for UK citizens.

-- An active email address so that the decision on whether the waiver has been granted can be communicated
+- An active email address so that the decision on whether the waiver has been granted can be communicated.

-It is imperative that each traveler completes the ETIAS application form accurately and truthfully.
+Each traveller must complete the ETIAS application form accurately and truthfully.

-The ETIAS Application Process for UK Citizens
+The ETIAS application process for UK citizens